lcdm-uiuc/info490-sp16/Week14/lesson3.md

 # Week 14 Lesson 3 #
-## Introduction to Spark ML ##
+## Introduction to Spark Machine Learning ##

-In this lesson, you will learn about Spark Machine Learning
+In this lesson, you will learn about Spark Machine Learning.
+Spark machine learning encompasses two packages: Spark MLlib and Spark ML.
+THe former operates on RDDs, while the latter, which is less well developed, operates on DataFrames.
+In this lesson, we focus on MLlib, which includes functionality for basic statistics functionality, as well as classification, regression, clustering, and dimensional reduction.
+In this lesson you will not only learn about the MLlib package, but specifically how to use pySpark to use this functionality to generate models from large data sets.

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- Understand the basic concepts of
+- Understand the basic contents of the Spark ML package
-- Be familiar with
+- Be familiar with basic statistical analysis by using the Spark ML package
-- Be able to use pyspark to perform basic analysis of data by using Spark.
+- Be able to use pySpark to perform machine learning by using Spark.
-- Be able to use a

 ### Time Estimate ###